Manchester United will delay announcing Louis van Gaal as their new manager until next week at the earliest.

 The Premier League giants have agreed terms with the 62-year-old but are to postpone confirmation of his appointment to allow Van Gaal to prepare the Netherlands squad ahead of Saturday’s friendly with Ecuador without any distractions.

-The former Barcelona and Bayern Munich manager is expected to oversee an overhaul of the United squad upon his arrival with the likes of Rio Ferdinand, Nemanja Vidic already having left and Patrice Evra, who is a target for Juventus, unlikely to extend his Old Trafford career.
+The former Barcelona and Bayern Munich boss is expected to oversee an overhaul of the United squad upon his arrival, with the likes of Rio Ferdinand and Nemanja Vidic already having left and Patrice Evra, who is a target for Juventus, unlikely to extend his Old Trafford career.

-Van Gaal has already outlined his summer targets, with Luke Shaw - already the subject of a £27 million bid - joining the likes of Mats Hummels, Kevin Strootman and Edinson Cavani on the Dutchman's wishlist.
+Van Gaal has already outlined his summer targets, with Luke Shaw - already the subject of a £27 million bid - joining the likes of Mat Hummels, Kevin Strootman and Edison Cavani on the Dutchman's wishlist.